Dragon Boat Festival & Race in Malaysia

 Dragon Boat: Paddle or Row?

 In Dragon Boat Race, participants will face forward in the boat and will use a paddle and not an oar.
 Hence, they paddle.
-Rowers on the other hand, face backwards and use an oar.
+Rowers, on the other hand, face backward and use an oar.

 Dragon Boat Race in Other Parts of the World

-The popularity arises from the dragon boat race, which is now one of the fastest growing water activities.
-The annual dragon boat races held in these countries have attracted a lot of international competitors vying for the prized trophies.
+It is now one of the fastest growing water-based activity.
+The annual dragon boat races held in these countries have attracted lots of international competitors vying for the prized trophies.